 The stainless-steel tube fits into any rod holder and is ideal for cutting bait, chum, and filleting fish.
 It’s also compatible with other Deep Blue accessories like a reel filler and a food serving tray.
 The board won’t absorb fishy odors, so you can also use it for prepping other food.

 A swivel attached at the top allows you to level, tilt, and adjust the angle of the table.
 The 360-degree swivel lets you rotate the table in any direction, or fold it flat for storage.

 Cut corners in the back makes cleanup a breeze, while a built-in knife holster strap can accommodate a variety of fillet knife sizes.
 A pliers storage slot is also included.

 If you’re looking for a durable, long-lasting bait cutting board for a reasonable price, you’d have a hard time topping this one.

 - Durable, UV stabilized, and odor-free board.

-- Side channels with slotted back for quick and easy drainage.
+- Cut corners for quick and easy drainage.

 Best Board for Larger Boats

 If you’ve got a larger boat, or you’re looking to prep a lot of bait, then this big boy has got your name on it.
 It features a 31” x 12 ½” cutting surface, making it big and sturdy enough to clean and fillet larger fish like king salmon, lingcod, and others.